1234 19th Street Northwest Suite 604 Washington, DC 20036

 Laser Dentistry

 We use soft-tissue diode dental lasers to cut and contour excess gum tissue.
 Lasers are modern dental tools that use light and heat to target tissue with minimal bleeding.
 Best of all, laser dentistry procedures are painless!
-Contact us if you have a gummy smile, gum disease, bleeding gums, and gum pain.
+Contact us if you have a gummy smile, gum disease, bleeding gums, or gum pain.

 Tooth Extraction

-Root Canal Procedures and Dental Fillings
+Root Canal and Dental Fillings

 Why is Preventative Dental Care Important?

-It isn’t only cleanings that make dental visits important.
-Certain conditions like gum disease and oral cancer have early warning signs that are easily missed.
-Many adults have the early stages of gum disease and don’t even know it.
-We have training so that we know exactly what to look for.
-Our office is also equipped with modern technology, allowing us to see developing problems that aren’t visible to the naked eye yet.
+We have training so that we know strictly what to look for at exams.
+Our office is also equipped with modern technology so we can see developing problems that aren’t visible to the naked eye yet.

 Diet and Oral Health

 Your diet plays a big part in how healthy your mouth is.
-Some nutrients are essential for healthy teeth and gums.
+Some nutrients are important for healthy teeth and gums.
 Too many certain foods can make you more likely to develop other conditions.

 Nutrients You Need